Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

-\begin{defn} Let $A$ be an integral domain with integral closure denoted by $A'$.
+Here is the central version of weak-normalization: \begin{defn} Let $A$ be a ring which has an integral closure denoted by $A'$.
 The ring is called the weak-normalization of $A$ relative to its central locus, or $w_c$-normalization for short.
 In case $A=A^{w_c}$, we say that $A$ is centrally weakly-normal. \end{defn}

+The weak-normalization relative to the central locus satisfies a universal property, that will be an important step for the study of the geometric $w_c$-normalization in the sequel. \begin{prop} Let $A$ be a ring satisfying \hyp\, which has an integral closure denoted by $A'$.
+For an extension $A\rightarrow B$ which injects into $A'$ the following properties are equivalent: \begin{enumerate} \item[(i)] The extension $A\to B$ is $w_c$-subintegral. \item[(ii)] $B\subset A^{w_c}$. \end{enumerate} \end{prop}